alexguimenti/appEcoleta/README.md

 Ecoleta
 </h1>

-<p align="center">An application to unite people who need to dispose of waste and places that collect them.</p>
+<p align="center">An application to match people who need to dispose of waste with places that collect them.</p>
 <p align="center">This project was due during the Next Level Week given by Rockeseat (rocketseat.com.br).</p>